Cerebellar atrophy is a devastating disease that impacts coordination, motor function, and ability to swallow and speak.

 Cerebellar Atrophy Articles –

 Cerebellar degeneration refers to the deterioration of neurons (nerve cells) in the cerebellum (the area of the brain that controls muscle coordination and balance).
-Conditions that cause cerebellar atrophy may also affect other areas of brain including the cerebral cortex (the thin layer of cells covering the brain), and the brain stem.
+Conditions that cause cerebellar atrophy may also affect other areas of brain including the cerebellar cortex (the thin layer of cells covering the brain), and the brain stem.

 A diagnosis of cerebellar damage is often suspected when concerning signs and symptoms, such as a poorly coordinated gait (walk) and uncoordinated hand/finger movements, are present.